SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Examples

-The derivatives $\partial C_l / \partial \theta_i$ are hard to compute and perfect candidates for automatic differentiation with ForwardDiff.jl: \begin{codebox}
+The derivatives $\partial C_l / \partial p_i$ are usually found with error-prone finite differences and careful step size tuning.
+SymBoltz avoids this problem altogether with automatic differentiation: \begin{codebox}

-\end{codebox} Here \texttt{vary} orders the subset of parameters to differentiate with respect to, and \texttt{genprob} is a \emph{function} that generates a new problem with updated parameters \texttt{θ}.
-Then \texttt{Cl} specifies a function that computes $C_l(\boldsymbol{\theta})$ for \texttt{ls}, interpolating from a coarser grid \texttt{ls′}.
-This machinery just converts from SymBoltz' parameter-to-value mapping to a function of an array of parameter values, as \texttt{jacobian} requires a pure mathematical function $\boldsymbol{f}: \mathbb{R}^a \rightarrow \mathbb{R}^b$ to differentiate.
-Finally $\partial C_l / \partial \theta_i$ is computed with forward-mode automatic differentiation and stored in \texttt{dCl\_dθ}, as shown in \cref{fig:derivatives}.

-It is now trivial to compute the Fisher matrix \eqref{eq:fisher_special}.
-Inverting it forecasts the constraints in \cref{fig:forecast}.
-They are in excellent agreement with finite difference results from CLASS, but these required significant tuning of precision parameters and step sizes.
+\end{codebox} Here, \texttt{vary} orders the parameters to differentiate with respect to, and \texttt{genprob} generates a new problem with updated parameters \texttt{p}.
+This prepares a vector-to-vector function \texttt{Cl(p)} that is differentiated by \texttt{ForwardDiff.jacobian} to compute $\partial C_l / \partial p_i$ with dual numbers, as shown in Fig. \ref{fig:derivatives}.
+Computing and inverting the Fisher matrix \eqref{eq:fisher_special} forecasts the constraints in Fig. \ref{fig:forecast}.
+They agree with finite difference results from CLASS, but these required significant tuning of precision parameters and step sizes.
+Differentiable Fisher forecasts have also been demonstrated with an Eisenstein–Hu transfer function fit by \citet{campagneJAXCOSMOEndtoEndDifferentiable2023}, and through the Einstein–Boltzmann solver DISCO-EB by \citet{hahnDISCODJDifferentiableEinsteinBoltzmann2024}.